 So many people take ownership of being poor communicators, which I think is weird AF.
 But let me be clear, it's not the lack of communication skills, but why are they out here dating before doing the work?
 While it may be true that some people struggle in this area, it's not your job to "fix" anyone.
 All that said, if they can't talk, time to walk!
 Some women especially have a bad habit of getting their emotions tangled up in mixed signals and often find themselves performing for attention and validation.
 If someone's words and actions are inconsistent and don't align, it's a clear signal they aren't sure about you.
 The person who wants you and has clear intentions will be sure to make it known to you one way or another.
 In a nutshell, spend your precious time dating someone who cares enough to prioritize dating you.

 Dating ultimately helped me learn so much about myself, needs vs. wants, and navigating relationships in general.
+Not all is lost when it comes to dating in your 30s.
 Despite societal pressures, there's no timeline for finding "your person."
 It will work out if it's meant to work out.